waseemingly/video_converter_tester/README.md

 - **AI-Powered Result Descriptions**: Leverages OpenAI's API to generate detailed descriptions for test results.
 - **CSV Export**: Allows exporting of test results with descriptions to a CSV file for easy review and documentation.
 - **Dashboard Interface**: Provides a simple frontend to run individual test cases and view real-time results.
+- **WebVoyager Implementation**: Implements the [WebVoyager](https://github.com/langgraph/WebVoyager) approach on LangGraph for LLM-driven web navigation, allowing the use of AI to handle complex user interactions and navigate web elements efficiently.

+## How WebVoyager is Used

+This project leverages WebVoyager to perform LLM-assisted web navigation.
+WebVoyager is an implementation by LangGraph designed to streamline interactions on the web using Large Language Models (LLMs).
+It allows the system to interpret webpage elements dynamically, which reduces the dependency on strict CSS selectors or XPath for every interaction.
+By using WebVoyager, this project can navigate the test site more robustly, as it relies on bounding box annotations and LLM-generated actions to locate and interact with elements on the page.

 ---